tmuxinator/tmuxinator/README.md

 ### Pane Titles

-Starting with Tmux v2.6 it is possible to give a title to panes.
+Starting with tmux v2.6 it is possible to give a title to panes.
 Pane titles will be shown only when `enable_pane_titles: true` is set.

 ```yaml
 enable_pane_titles: true